MalcolmSlaney/python_auditory_toolbox/README.md

 	https://colab.research.google.com/drive/1JGm24f1kOBl-EmtscJck58LGgWkfWGO8?usp=sharing

 ## Note
-This package includes three different implementations of the auditory toolbox and the union of the three different import requirements.
-Most users will probably be only using one of the three libraries (NumPy, JAX, or PyTorch), will only need to import one of the auditory_toolbox files, and thus will not need all the prerequisite libraries.
+This package includes three different implementations of the auditory toolbox and thus the union of the three different import requirements.
+Most users will probably be only using one of the three libraries (NumPy, JAX, or PyTorch), will only need to import one of the auditory_toolbox files, and will not need all the prerequisite libraries.

+Please cite this work as
+	Malcolm Slaney and Søren Fuglsang, Python Auditory Toolbox, 2023. https://github.com/MalcolmSlaney/python_auditory_toolbox.

 ## Examples
 Here are the frequency responses for a 10-channel ERB gammatone filtebank.